 - The site of works includes an elevated spur and the well-known and used look-out knoll with views up Wellington Harbour to the Tararuas.
-The spur and knoll rise to the south of an existing playing field accessed off Rolleston Street (Upper Park) and north-west of a lower playing field accessed off Salisbury Terrace (Lower Park). - The proposed reservoir holds a total volume of 35,000m of water, which is the equivalent of 14 Olympic size swimming pools.
+The spur and knoll rise to the south of an existing playing field accessed off Rolleston Street (Upper Park) and north-west of a lower playing field accessed off Salisbury Terrace (Lower Park). - The proposed reservoir holds a total volume of 35,000 m3 of water, which is the equivalent of 14 Olympic size swimming pools.
 A proposed tunnel structure extends to the north of the reservoir and connects with the existing water network at Hargreaves Street through inlet and outlet pipes constructed beneath the adjoining playing field within POWP. - The proposal will include measures to integrate the reservoir with the existing spur landform, including covering the structure with soil, planting and reinstating recreation access, as well as temporary and permanent alterations to the levels of adjoining playing fields (collectively hereinafter referred to as "the site").
 Planting will be designed to provide both landscape and ecological mitigation.

 - A range of scenarios could apply to how the adjacent playing fields are used and developed in conjunction with the reservoir development.
-For the purpose of this assessment it has been assumed that the reservoir development will involve both upper and lower playing fields being raised by up to 1.5m, with both fields also being used during the course of the reservoir development for the temporary storage of excavated material that will be used to backfill the reservoir site once constructed. - The design has sought to avoid the two tributaries of Waitangi Stream and minimise effects on riparian vegetation. - The design has sought to minimise loss of indigenous seral vegetation. - This assessment has assumed that a working buffer of up to 10m will be required around the provided design footprint of the Reservoir, which may be necessary to facilitate access to earthworks, for vegetation management, and to install, operate and remove any required erosion and sediment control measures.
+For the purpose of this assessment it has been assumed that the reservoir development will involve both upper and lower playing fields being with both fields also being used during the course of the reservoir development for a range of temporary activities including the storage of excavated material that will be used to backfill the reservoir site once constructed.
+Following completion of the reservoir both fields will be reconstructed and permanently raised.
+The upper field will be raised by approximately 1.0 m.
+The lower field will be raised by a smaller amount to ensure its crown lies below the Papawai Stream bund.
+This will ensure the field continues to provide attenuation of excess flood flows. - The design avoids the two tributaries of Waitangi Stream and has sought to minimise effects on riparian vegetation. - The design has sought to minimise loss of indigenous seral vegetation1. - This assessment has assumed that a working buffer of up to 10 m will be required around the provided design footprint of the Reservoir, which may be necessary to facilitate access to earthworks, for vegetation management, and to install, operate and remove any required erosion and sediment control measures.
 Vegetation removal may be required within all or parts of this buffer area.
 This assessment provides some options for detailed design to avoid or minimise effects within this buffer and recommendations for managing this area during construction. - However, no buffer is provided for the two playing fields where we have been assured that all works can be contained within the design footprint provided. - A number of actions will be taken to capture and treat sediment from works and prevent or minimise its discharge to local streams and the harbour.
 The details of this are contained within a separate report, the draft erosion and sediment control plan.